-MA, Teaching Artist
+MA, Teaching Artist (On-Demand)

-Sarah received her MA in Visual Arts & Art Therapy from the UW-Superior and has 10+ years of experience teaching visual arts techniques and facilitating various healing arts groups.
+Sarah received her MA in Visual Arts & Art Therapy from the UW-Superior and has 10+ years of experience teaching visual arts techniques and facilitating various healing art groups.
 Sarah holds the belief that art IS therapy and that engaging in creative processes is innately cathartic and deeply healing.
 She is also a professional artist; art is a tremendous part of her life, and she takes great pride in making it available and approachable to others.

-MA, MT-BC (Music Therapist – Board Certified), Teaching Artist
+MA, MT-BC (Music Therapist – Board Certified), Teaching Artist (On-Demand)

 Melody began working with People Incorporated in 2017 and currently works as a board-certified music therapist.
 Melody holds a Master of Arts degree in Music Therapy from the University of Minnesota and a Bachelor of Arts degree in Music (minors in psychology and mathematics) from Concordia College in Moorhead, Minn.
 Melody believes in the innate power of music as an avenue for healing, hope, self-exploration, self-expression, and building community and connections with others.
-Melody is passionate about mental health and holistic wellness, striving to creatively adapt to the needs of diverse clientele through music and other artistic mediums.
+Melody is passionate about mental health and holistic wellness, striving to adapt creatively to the needs of diverse clientele through music and other artistic mediums.

-BA, LPCC Candidate, ATR (Art Therapist – Board Certified) Candidate, Teaching Artist
+BA, LPCC Candidate, ATR (Art Therapist – Board Certified) Candidate, Teaching Artist (On-Demand)

 Corilyn was with People Incorporated and the Artability program from 2014 to 2022.
-She is currently pursuing a Masters of Art Therapy at Adler Graduate School, working towards becoming a Licensed Professional Clinical Counselor (LPCC) and a board-certified Registered Art Therapist (ATR).
+She is currently pursuing a Master of Art Therapy at Adler Graduate School, working towards becoming a Licensed Professional Clinical Counselor (LPCC) and a board-certified Registered Art Therapist (ATR).
 She received her Bachelor of Arts from Hamline University in Psychology and Fine Art.
 Corilyn believes that everyone has the ability to engage creatively to find healing, bring balance, or make changes in their lives.
 Corilyn strives to integrate authentic and exploratory artistic expression that allows clients to honor their experiences, create their own narratives, and explore more adaptive ways of living.